Roofing dumpster rental in Dallas

 Asphalt Shingle Weight and Tonnage Planning

-Three-tab shingles average 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the tonnage routes through a hooklift truck that caps the weight limit on a single pickup.
-How does that translate to a 10-yard dumpster?
-Roofing cans use lower side walls to keep that load inside the haul-out limit.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so we route these loads with a hooklift truck to cap the weight.
+How does that translate to a 10-yard?
+The weight limit stays inside a single pickup, which is why roofing dumpsters use lower side walls.

 Driveway Placement for Roofing Crew Workflow

-We angle the swing-door end toward your eave so the crew can ground-throw shingles directly into the roll-off.
-Before we drop the container, we place wooden planks under all rollers to protect your concrete in Dallas.
-We also establish a six-foot tarp perimeter for a clean nail sweep.
-For your next project, review our roof tear-off container sizing and follow the asphalt shingle disposal best practices guide to keep the site clear.
+We angle the roll-off so the swing-door faces the eave your crew is stripping, which allows them to ground-throw shingles directly into the bin.
+Our team uses Driveway Boards under every roller to protect concrete in Dallas; we also stage a six-foot tarp perimeter for a clean nail sweep.
+Consult our roof tear-off container sizing for specific dimensions, and review this asphalt shingle disposal best practices guide before we drop the can.

 Drop angle